dayuan-wang/dayuan-wang.github.io/index.md

 ## Curiosities
 * A minigame to test your marketing intuition.
-[Click here.](https://dayuan-wang.github.io/Market-maker-game/) It was one interview question for SIG (Susquehanna International Group) 2025 Summer Quant Researcher Internship.
+[Click here.](https://dayuan-wang.github.io/Market-maker-game/)

 ## About me